Depression and Low Mood

 Other useful pages might include counselling, anxiety or helplines

-Young people are not often prescribed any medication under the age of 18 years, but there are ways to tackle depression without medication.
-The most common treatment for low mood is counselling and helping them find what works for them when they feel down.
-It’s easy to forget how important sleep, good food, exercise, nature and company are for our mental health and when we feel sad or anxious, those things often fall by the wayside.
-Depending on their age, young people might also like to try mindfulness, journalling, creative projects or getting more active and more outdoors – all shown to be mood boosters.
-See our self-help pages for ideas.
+It’s also easy to forget how important sleep, good food, exercise, nature, and company are for our mental health.
+When we feel sad or anxious, those things often fall by the wayside (see below for a video on this).
+Depending on their age, young people might also like to try mindfulness, journalling, creative projects, or getting more active and outdoors—all shown to be mood boosters.

 Admission to an inpatient unit would be unusual, but if you are facing this possibility see the links below.